byutrg/Py-TBXv3-tools/README.md

 This will upgrade TBXv2 files into TBXv3.
 This is a work in progress and may not run correctly if at all.
 Your mileage may vary

+## Building a new version

+`pyinstaller integratedValidator.spec`

+New exe will be found in the `Dist` directory

 ---

 ## TODOS